 If you do not receive enough sunlight where you live, don’t fret over it, invest in a good quality light.
 Air plants do well with artificial lights as well.
 If you receive ample sunlight the best place at home is close to a window but not right in front of it.

 Air plants are found in the wild and hence can grow without any artificial growth agents.
-Hence fertilizing them is not necessary.
+Hence, fertilizing them is not necessary.
 On the other hand, using fertilizers can help them grow faster and bloom better.
 There are fertilizers specifically available for air plants, these can be used once a month.
 Feeding them well will ensure that the air plant blooms.

 After going into details about how to care for air plants, it is time to look into frequently asked questions about the air plant.